simpx/pmo/README.md

-# SERVLY
+# PMO

 A simple process management tool for Linux, similar to PM2, designed to simplify application deployment and management.

 ## Features

-- Start, stop, and restart services defined in a `servly.yml` configuration file
+- Start, stop, and restart services defined in a `pmo.yml` configuration file
 - View real-time logs with service name highlighting
 - Automatic process supervision and PID management
 - Environment variable support